-C. The Joint Review Panel's approach to complying with s.16 of CEAA
+D. The Joint Review Panel's approach to complying with section 16 of CEAA

-- In Alberta Wilderness Assn. v.
-Express Pipelines Ltd. [FN25], the argument was made that the factors listed in s.16 should be considered in sequence and, therefore, environmental effects should be considered before mitigating measures.
-This argument was rejected, essentially on the basis that expert analysis requires the application of expert knowledge, and there is no mandatory ordering of a s.16 analysis, and the approach should be for the panel to determine.
-However, whatever the approach, it is clear that, from the provisions of CEAA and the Joint Panel Agreement, s.16 factors must still be "considered" as I have found. - The Joint Review Panel approved the approach CRC adopted in its EIA in assessing the significance of any adverse environmental effects potentially resulting from the Project.
-[FN26] With respect to the issue of approach, the applicant has objections respecting the following elements considered.
+In Alberta Wilderness Assn. v.
+Express Pipelines Ltd., the argument was made that the factors listed in section 16 should be considered in sequence and, therefore, environmental effects should be considered before mitigating measures.
+This argument was rejected, essentially on the basis that expert analysis requires the application of expert knowledge, and there is no mandatory ordering of a section 16 analysis, and the approach should be for the panel to determine.
+However, whatever the approach, it is clear that, from the provisions of CEAA and the Joint Panel Agreement, section 16 factors must still be "considered" as I have found.

+The Joint Review Panel approved the approach CRC adopted in its EIA in assessing the significance of any adverse environmental effects potentially resulting from the project.
+With respect to the issue of approach, the applicants have objections respecting the following elements considered.
 I reject these objections for the reasons given.